 Thank you for producing my play.
-During these times of social distancing and sheltering in place it has become necessary to think outside the box and so this play is intended to be presented using an online meeting platform like "Zoom."
-With the way technology is always changing, I use "Zoom" in this script the way we call facial tissue Kleenex or hook and loop fasteners Velcro.
+During these times of social distancing and sheltering in place it has become necessary to think outside the box and so this play is intended to be presented using an online meeting platform like Zoom.
+With the way technology is always changing, I use Zoom in this script the way we call facial tissue Kleenex or hook and loop fasteners Velcro.
 Feel free to use whatever technology is available to you.
 Feel free to put this play on even when we are no longer sheltering in place since this is a shared experience that we will not soon forget.
 I also wrote this play so that it could easily be performed on stage once we are finally able to return to the theater!
 (Personally, I can't wait to return to Broadway to enjoy a live show or two...or three...or four.)

-Each scene has four stock characters: Dad, Mom, Son, and Daughter.
-Feel free to have four actors play all of the roles or expand the cast to eight, twelve, or sixteen by choosing four actors for Dad, four for Mom, and so on.
-Costumes are simple "street clothes" and so I would recommend just labeling the actors' shirts with DAD, MOM, SON, and DAUGHTER using those "Hello My Name Is..." stickers but only if you use more than four actors.
+You may have four actors play the stock characters (Dad, Mom, Son, and Daughter) or expand the cast to eight, twelve, or sixteen by choosing four actors for Dad, four for Mom, and so on.
+Costumes are simple street clothes and so I would recommend just labeling the actors' shirts with DAD, MOM, SON, and DAUGHTER using those "Hello, My Name Is..." stickers but only if you use more than four actors.